• Heritage Christian Jan 2024

 What is a Paddle Board or SUP?

-A paddle board and SUP are the same thing.
+A paddleboard and SUP are the same thing.
 SUP stands for “Stand Up Paddleboard.”
 The boards are hard, made of foam, fiberglass, or even wood.
-There are also inflatable stand up paddlebaords.
-Paddlers can sit, kneel or stand on their boards as they paddle.
+There are also inflatable stand-up paddleboards.
+Paddlers can sit, kneel, or stand on their boards as they paddle.

 At first standing up feels a little wobbly, but it really isn’t difficult.
 Want to stand up?
 My tip is do it quickly.
 You’d think you should try to stand up slowly.
 But in reality, that’s more time to lose your balance.
 Just move to your knees and then stand up.
 Find your balance once you’re standing, not as your standing.